-The width of spring leaves are $2\frac{1}{2}$ inches (refer to Data and Specifications.)
+The width of spring leaves are $2\frac{1}{2}$ inches (refer to "Data and Specifications").
 Thus, with outboard-mounted rear springs, rear-end roll is greatly reduced and car stability on curves or sharp turns is maintained.

-NOTE

-Cars equipped with air conditioning units are equipped with a heavier rear spring.
+NOTE: Cars equipped with air conditioning units are equipped with a heavier rear spring.

-Should it become necessary to install new springs or silent blocks, it will be necessary to remove four bolts, nuts and lockwashers that hold spring hanger to frame bracket.
-The pivot bolts cannot be removed unless this is done.
+Should it become necessary to install new springs or silent blocks, it will be necessary to remove the rear spring silent block nut bolt and lockwasher to remove rear spring.